vivocha/appointments-scheduler-docs/README.md

 ## Overview

 The Appointments Scheduler is a module of the Vivocha platform which allows to set and manage appointments with customers.
-Appointments can be both online and "physical", location-based.
+Appointments can be both _online_ and _physical_, location-based.

 The Appointments Scheduler exposes a public and a private API, and also can send emails to customers in different moments: to confirm the appointment, and two reminders.